dukemc1/pangaea-bingo-sentinel/README.md

 # pangaea-bingo-sentinel.py
 Python3 script to monitor Harmony "pangaea" instance.
+Do take note that this only works if "BINGO" is enabled.

 # Take note to replace the following in the script
 * line 10: INSERT_TOKEN_HERE